The Non-Gaussian Weak-Lensing Likelihood: A Multivariate Copula Construction and Impact on Cosmological Constraints: Implementation

 \subsubsection{Non-Gaussian Marginals}

 Computing the pseudo-$a_{\ell m}$ covariance matrix $\bvec{\Sigma}$ as well as retrieving the eigenvalues from the products with the combination matrix is computationally expensive for high multipoles $\ell$.
 This is because the sidelength of the covariance matrix scales as $\ell^2$.
 We therefore approximate the high-$\ell$ part of the sum in the correlation-function estimator, \cref{eq:xip_alm}, to have a Gaussian sampling distribution, which is well motivated due to the central limit theorem.
 In \citetalias{oehl2025a}, appendix G, we demonstrate which thresholds $\ell_{\mathrm{exact}}$ for this split are permissible while still representing the non-Gaussian sampling distributions well.
 We then multiply the exact, low-$\ell$ characteristic function with the characteristic function of a Gaussian distribution for the high-$\ell$ part corresponding to a convolution in real (PDF) space.
+In the following, we will nevertheless refer to these marginals as `exact marginals’ to distinguish them from fully Gaussian marginals.